Natural Born Killers copycat crimes: Shooting of William Savage and Patsy Byers

 Benjamin Darras continues to serve his sentence at the Mississippi State Penitentiary at Parchman.
 He has written a letter for pardoning to the Mississippi Governor's Office where he explains how his life has changed in prison.
-He also has a bachelor's degree in Christian Ministry from the New Orleans Baptist Theological Seminary and tutors for their Parchmen extension.
+He also has a bachelor's degree in Christian Ministry from the New Orleans Baptist Theological Seminary and tutors for their Parchman extension.

 The case was featured in an episode of the Oxygen Network true crime series Snapped: Killer Couples which originally aired on 24 March 2013.

 This case was featured in an episode of Reelz series CopyCat Killers that originally aired 5 March 2016.

 Frontier Middle School shooting

 On 2 February 1996, in Moses Lake, Washington, 14-year-old Barry Loukaitis entered his algebra classroom dressed as a Wild West-style gunslinger and was wearing a black duster.
 He was armed with a .30-30 caliber hunting rifle and two handguns (.22 caliber revolver and .25-caliber semiautomatic pistol) that belonged to his father and was carrying approximately 78 rounds of ammunition.
 He opened fire at students, killing two, Arnold Fritz and Manuel Vela, Jr., both fourteen.
 Another student, 13-year-old Natalie Hintz, sustained critical gunshot wounds to the right arm and abdomen, and was airlifted to Harborview Medical Center in Seattle.
 Loukaitis then fatally shot his algebra teacher Leona Caires in the chest.
 Teacher and coach Jon Lane entered the classroom upon hearing the gunshots to find Loukaitis holding his classmates hostage.
 He planned to use one hostage so he could safely exit the school.
 Lane volunteered as the hostage, and Loukaitis kept him at gunpoint with his rifle.
 Lane then grabbed the weapon from Loukaitis and wrestled him to the ground, later assisting in the evacuation of students.
 He kept Loukaitis subdued until police arrived at the scene.

 Loukaitis was said to be obsessed with violent books and movies, including Natural Born Killers.
 He rented the movie seven times and would often quote it to friends.